jatinaroar-121/BikeSharing_demandforecast/README.md

 # Demand forecasting for shared bikes
 > In this project we want to understand the demand for a bike sharing platform.
 On the basis of historical dataset we want to find the factors that affect demand and will help us predict it.
-We can further use this knowledge to prepare and plan for the future demand and maximize the profit.
+We can further use this knowledge to prepare and plan for the future demand and maximize profits.

 ## Table of Contents
 * [General Info](#general-information)